tannal/tannal.glitch.me/inbox.md

 - I like writing in C++, following Hacker News and experimenting with tech tutorials.
 - 3 years of experience writing in C++ and Python through hobby projects at University, internship experience and contributing to qutip-qip (python), scikit-image (python), ns-3(cpp).

-I am very interested in playing around with LLMs!

 I am a fourth-grade university student studying at the National Tsing Hua University.
 I have a double major, one is computer science and another is quantitative finance.
 I enrolled in this program goal is to help me improve my technique.
 Besides that, I want to join an open source project to learn how the modern software development process.
 I am interested in how to improve CPU performance.
 This has many attractive topics, and this has many benchmarks to compare.
 So I think I can through this program learn many things.